AlirezaSamari/MNIST-handwritten-digit-classification/README.md

    - The project includes functions for training the models and plotting training curves.

-**Note:** This README provides a high-level overview of the project and its code.
+**Note:** This README provides a overview of the project and its code.
 Detailed code explanations, model architectures, and training results can be found in the accompanying Jupyter Notebook.